nicosuave/sqlctx/README.md

 - Zed
 - Windsurf

+SQLContext supports databases that use the following protocols:

+- DuckDB
+- Postgres
+- MySQL

 ## Getting Started

 Start by installing either `uv` or `pipx` to run python CLIs without installing to system packages.